stantheman286/minimal542project/README.md

 ### App

--   sendEvent - helper function.  sends event to manager.
-Not mandated by spec but important.

--   getUIhtml - helper function.  sends request to device (through manager) to get innerHTML for app ui.
-This is optional since innerHTML may be procedurally generated.  if implemented this function must uniqueify the tag id's and the device must support a getHTML command.

--   getElement - helper function.

--   note: when subclassing App most methods will have to be rewritten.
-The above three only need be written once so someone should implement them.
+-   note: when subclassing App most methods will have to be overridden.
+Only helper methods such as getUIhtml and sendEvent will probably be unchanged.

 ### Manager